Skip to content

 Dynamic Memory Management

-So far, all the programs we have written use variables whose sizes are determined at compile time.
-But the real world does not work that way—we do not know in advance how many characters a user will input, how many records will be collected before running, or what size data packet a client will send next.
-The common thread in these scenarios is: before the program runs, you cannot determine how much memory is needed.
+All the programs we have written so far have had variable sizes determined at compile time.
+However, the real world doesn't work that way—we don't know how many characters a user will input beforehand, we don't know how many records will be collected before running, and data packets sent by a client might be different every time.
+The common point of these scenarios is: before the program runs, you cannot determine how much memory is needed.

-C solves this problem through dynamic memory management—requesting a block of memory of a specified size from the system at runtime, and returning it when done.
-This set of APIs looks like just four functions: malloc, calloc, realloc, free, which takes only ten minutes to learn.
-But using them correctly is one thing, and keeping your program from crashing is another—memory leaks, dangling pointers, double frees, and out-of-bounds writes can each cause your program to crash for inexplicable reasons.
+C's solution to this problem is dynamic memory management—requesting a block of memory of a specified size from the system while the program is running, and returning it when finished.
+This set of APIs looks like it only has four functions: malloc, calloc, realloc, free, which takes ten minutes to learn.
+But using them correctly is one thing; keeping them from crashing is another—memory leaks, dangling pointers, double frees, out-of-bounds writes—each one can crash your program inexplicably.

 Learning Objectives